Sridhar-SMN/lalitha_sahasranamam/verse_43.md

 dāridryabhītihr̥dayaṁ śaraṇāgataṁ mām
 ālōkaya pratidinaṁ sadayairapāṅgaiḥ

-Want to draw your attention to the 3rd line - dāridryabhītihr̥dayaṁ śaraṇāgataṁ mām - here Shankarar says he is not surrendering to obtain wealth/money/gold & relief from material poverty  but relief he is seeking is from the poverty that is afflicting the mind - the poverty caused by ignorance of our true nature.
+Want to draw your attention to the 3rd part - dāridryabhītihr̥dayaṁ śaraṇāgataṁ mām - here Shankarar says he is not surrendering to obtain wealth/money/gold & relief from material poverty  but relief he is seeking is from the poverty that is afflicting the mind - the poverty caused by ignorance of our true nature.

-128. साध्वी - Sadhvi
+## 128. साध्वी - Sadhvi - Sep 20

+The nama refers to the purity and chastity, however not how we typically understand but chaste thru knowledge.
+Lalithambike is called as chaste because, She always remains with Śiva.
+And as we saw earlier the nama Shiva/Siva represents true knowledge/bliss/ananda.
+She considers Śiva as pati deva just as a wife who regards her husband as divine and vice verse.
+This is the right explanation for this nāma as She was 'created' by Śiva and therefore She considers Śiva as Her divine husband.
+‘Pati vedanaḥ’ means Śiva.
+For Tamil speakers pls dont crack up here - It is Vedanah not Vedanai-வேதனை (for non tamil speakers வேதனை means worry :-)) .
+Vedanaḥ means perception or knowledge and pati vedanaḥ means possessor of knowledge.

+Taking Śiva as nirguṇa Brahman or the Brahman without attributes and his consort (Maya sakthi)  is Nirguna Brahman+Maya Sakthi = Saguṇa Brahman, as She is endowed with all the energies for creation,sustenance and dissolution.

-129. शरच्चन्द्र-निभानना - sarachandra nibhanana
+## 129. शरच्चन्द्र-निभानना - sarachandra nibhanana - Sep 21

+Her face appears like the moon in spring season.
+Sarad means second half of October, November and first half of December.
+In a natural horoscope, each rāśi represents a solar month.
+Two solar months make a ṛtu and six ṛtu-s make a year.
+During śarad ṛtu (autumn or fall season) the moon appears brighter and without blemishes.
+I personally think the LS is moving towards the Nirguna Svarupam which starts soon.
+Namas 132 to 155 discuss Her as Nirguṇa Brahman or Her formless form.
+Worshipping Her as Nirguṇa (without attributes or qualities) form is considered as an important aspect of worship and the result of such worship is described in namas 156 to 195.

-130. शातोदरी - Shatodari
+## 130. शातोदरी - Shatodari - Sep 21

+She has thin waist.
+These two namass (129 and 130) are connected to Her kāmakalā form, the details of which will be discussed in kāmakalā rūpā (nāma 322)

-131. शान्तिमती - Shantimati
+## 131. शान्तिमती - Shantimati - Sep 22

 132. निराधारा - Niradhara
 133. निरञ्जना - Niranjana